Surferyogi/Kizuna-app/README.md

 # 絆 Kizuna

-> Bonding with trust, loyalty & love — nuturing an invisible thread that connects hearts across time and distance :-*
+> Bonding with trust, loyalty & love — nuturing the invisible thread that connects hearts across time and distance :-*